zalando/nakadi/docs/_documentation/using_per_event_authorization.md

  There are following event owner selector types supported:
-  - `path` - dot separated path within published event (after enrichment), in this case `value` should hold dot separated path to a field that will be used as `AuthorizationParameter` value
+  - `path` - dot separated path within published event (after enrichment), in this case `value` should hold dot separated path to a field that will be used as `AuthorizationParameter` value.
   - `static` - all events, that are published to nakadi will have the same `AuthorizationParameter` value, equal to `event_owner_selector` `value`   field.

- During consumption, the consumer is checked through authz plugin whether or not it is allowed to read Event resource with `AuthorizationParameter` data_type equal to `event_owner_selector` name and extracted `value`.
+ During consumption, the consumer is checked through authorization plugin whether or not it is allowed to read Event resource with `AuthorizationParameter` data_type equal to `event_owner_selector` name and extracted `value`.

  The access is checked for all the events being sent.
 If the access for some events is not allowed,